How to Build an Automated Invoice Processing System Using LeapOCR

 - Average processing time per invoice

-Watch your usage/credits and:- Batch large backfills instead of sending thousands of invoices at once
+- Batch large backfills instead of processing thousands at once

-- Spread heavy tasks across off-peak hours where it makes sense
+- Distribute heavy tasks across off-peak hours when appropriate

-Once you have the invoice pipeline working, extending it is mostly a matter of new schemas or templates.
+Once the invoice pipeline works, extending it requires mostly new schemas or templates.

-- Bills and statements: similar to invoices but with slightly different fields
+- Bills and statements: Similar to invoices with slightly different fields

-- Credit notes and refunds: negative invoices that still follow a pattern
+- Credit notes and refunds: Negative invoices following the same pattern

 - A new schema in code